 The CRA also has a superficial loss rule to prevent taking advantage of capital losses.
 We are working on building this into CoinTracker however would need to be calculated manually for the time being using the Capital Gains CSV CoinTracker provides.

 For airdrops and hard forks, unlike the US where guidance is unclear, in Canada the cost basis is zero for these coins.
 Therefore when the coins are disposed the entire proceeds are considered capital gains (for individuals) or income (for businesses).

-Mining is considered a business operation and therefore mined coins are considered inventory and business income rules apply.
-Any costs associated with mining (e.g. equipment, electricity, etc.) would need to be calculated on a per coin basis and then could be deducted against the proceeds.
+However if a hobby is pursued in a sufficiently commercial manner, it can be considered a business activity and taxed as such.
+If the mining is a business activity, then business income tax rules apply and any costs associated with mining (e.g. equipment, electricity, etc.) would need to be calculated on a per coin basis and then could be deducted against the proceeds.

 If you choose to file your Canadian crypto taxes with TurboTax, unfortunately they do not currently support uploading cryptocurrency transaction files.
 Therefore here is how we have entered transactions into TurboTax Canada using the data from CoinTracker: